aldretea118/BIO-410-Final-Project/README.md

 - Ran the following [R Script](https://github.com/aldretea118/BIO-410-Final-Project/blob/main/R%20Script%20Final%20Project.docx)

-- Alighment using a package DECIPHER
+- Alighment was achieved using a R Script package DECIPHER
     - We aligned the raw data in folder sequences in R studio using package DECIPHER

-- Tree using ML method in a package DECIPHER
+- A phylogenetic tree was created using ML method in package DECIPHER
     - We created a phylogenetic tree using the DECIPHER package with the following code in R studio:
     - tree <- Treeline(alignment, method = “ML”, showplot = TRUE)